-- Q. How can contractors request amendments (e.g. changing the name displayed to the trading name of the pharmacy, if the opening hours displayed are incorrect, etc) to their <a href="https://www.nhs.nih.gov.new.nhs.nih.gov. - Q. Is it possible for contractors to manage their NHS Test and Trace Site Finder map data for their pharmacies providing the service?
+Q. How can contractors request amendments (e.g. changing the name displayed to the trading name of the pharmacy, if the opening hours displayed are incorrect, etc) to their NHS Test and Trace Site Finder map data for their pharmacies providing the service?